$PD_4$-complexes and 2-dimensional duality groups: strongly minimal models with virtually free

-It is well known that the (oriented) homotopy type of a 1-connected $PD_4$-complex is determined by its intersection pairing and that every such pairing is realized by some 1-connected topological 4-manifold.
-(See page 161 of \cite{FQ}).
 Nonorientable topological 4-manifolds with fundamental group $Z/2Z$ are classified up to homeomorphism in \cite{HKT4}, and it is shown there that the homotopy types are determined by the Euler characteristic, $w^4$, the $v_2$-type and an Arf invariant (for $v_2$-type III).
 The authors remark that their methods show that $\lambda_X$ together with a quadratic enhancement $q:\Pi\to{Z/4Z}$ due to \cite{KKR} is also a complete invariant for the homotopy type of such a manifold.